Blakeslee, Pennsylvania

 Blakeslee is an unincorporated community in Tobyhanna Township in Monroe County, Pennsylvania, United States.
 Blakeslee is located at the intersection of PA 115 and PA 940.

 A post office was established in Blakeslee in 1884 and named after Jacob Blakeslee, the first postmaster.
 The post office was located near Burger Road near his 300-acre homestead.
 Jacob Blakeslee would later serve as justice of the peace for the small community.
 The Blakeslee United Methodist Church was established in 1897.
-The Blakeslee Diner used to be a restaurant in Blakeslee, but it burned down a few years ago.
+It was formerly home to the Blakeslee Inn & Restaurants, including the Blakeslee Diner, which was popular among tourists but burned down in 2016.
 The Blakeslee flea market is popular with the surrounding community.